 I think there’s no silver bullet and no perfect exit intent which fits every need.

-Hellobars are not only great for welcoming your website visitors, they are also useful for addressing certain topics, like gathering feedback.
+Hello bars, or skinny banners, are not only great for welcoming your website visitors, but they are also useful for addressing certain topics, like gathering feedback.

 When asking for feedback, I recommend making it as personal as possible such as a personalized Hello Bar including a special mention like…